 For more information about research, please call our main office at 412-692-6438.

-The goal of researchers in the Division of Adolescent and Young Adult Medicine at Children’s Hospital of Pittsburgh of UPMC is to improve the health and well-being of adolescents and young adults ages 12-21.
+The goal of researchers in the Division of Adolescent and Young Adult Medicine at UPMC Children’s Hospital of Pittsburgh is to improve the health and well-being of adolescents and young adults ages 12-21.
 The focus is to help adolescents and providers to address issues that emerge in the context of illness, treatment, behavior and development.

 The division has received funding from local, state and national resources, including the Pennsylvania Department of Health’s Center of Excellence for Tobacco Use and Cessation, the National Institutes of Health (NIH), and Centers for Disease Control and Prevention (CDC).
 Collaborative projects have been conducted with the Pediatric Divisions of Infectious Diseases and Hematology/Oncology, and with faculty from the University of Pittsburgh departments of Psychiatry, Gynecology and General Internal Medicine, as well as the graduate schools of Social Work and Public Health.